 - Up to six free replacement aligners included over the course of treatment, in case any are lost or damaged.

-How much does Invisalign Teen cost in the UK and the US?
+How much does Invisalign Teen cost in the UK?

 Invisalign Teen costs around £2,500 – £5,000, depending on the complexity and length of treatment required.
 This can work out a little more expensive than metal braces for some patients.